 URP 556 Independent Research - Three semester hours.
-A formal presentation of an investigation directed by an assigned faculty member within the department with respect to the student's specialization.
+A formal investigation conducted under the direction of an assigned faculty member within the department and based on the student's area of specialization.
 It is intended to meet the needs of students for study in urban planning beyond the regularly scheduled courses.
 The research will consist of either a survey of existing research on a given and specific area of study, an area of the student's interest beyond the scope of instructional courses or work on a problem approved by the faculty of the department.
 Registration for this course requires a written approval of the faculty advisor and the Chairman of the department.